Friday, August 31, 2007

 bilharzia

-malaria Malawi Nutrition
+malaria Nutrition

 Malawi has continued the pro-Western foreign policy established by former President Banda.
 It maintains excellent diplomatic relations with principal Western countries.
 Malawi's close relations with South Africa throughout the apartheid era strained its relations with other African nations.
 Following the collapse of apartheid in 1994, Malawi developed and currently maintains strong diplomatic relations with all African countries.